Keeping Your Information Secure This Holiday Season

 When in doubt, hang up, and call the number on the back of your credit card, or a verified support number from the software company the caller claimed to be representing.

 Credit Card Skimmers: One of the easiest methods to acquiring massive amounts of shopper credit card information revolves around skimmers.
 Small devices that are installed around a legitimate retailer’s card processing machine, that then in turn captures your card information.
-The video below can attest to just how easy and quick these devices can be installed.

 Phishing Attacks: We’ve discussed the topic of Phishing Attacks before, but threats typically intensify during the holiday season.
 Most impersonate big-box retail stores, offering promotional offers and exclusive offers as an attachment, do not open it.
 You should also avoid clicking on unknown links embedded in the messages.

 Finally, the trend of Ransomware Attacks continues to grow and is expected to be used to exploit online shoppers so that they may regain access to their computer.
 The safest practice is to avoid clicking on links or opening attachments from unknown senders, it just isn’t worth the risk to your personal information and identity.